Stock market today: Asian stocks gain, following the Wall St rally - ExBulletin

 The biggest concern is that the difficulties in the banking sector could lead to a decline in lending throughout the economy.

-This has many investors bracing for a possible recession this year, which could mean further impacts on corporate earnings.
+Many investors are preparing for a possible recession this year, which could spell further blows to corporate earnings.

 Caterpillar, seen as a gauge of the global economy, fell 0.9% despite stronger-than-expected earnings and revenue for the latest quarter.